-In the portfolio apprentices present evidence from real-work projects, illustrating the application of all the knowledge, skills and behaviours set out in the standard.
-This is produced towards the end of the apprenticeship with evidence from projects that have been completed, usually, towards the end of the apprenticeship.
+In the portfolio, apprentices present evidence from real-work projects, illustrating the application of all the knowledge, skills and behaviours set out in the Standard.
+This is produced towards the end of the apprenticeship with evidence from projects that have been completed, usually towards the end of the apprenticeship.
+The portfolio is assessed as part of the end-point assessment and is not formally assessed whilst on programme.
 The portfolio is not evidence that the learning has taken place, but is evidence that the apprentice has applied that learning in a holistic and coherent way.
 The evidence contained in the portfolio will comprise a small number of complete and/or discrete pieces of work which, together, cover the totality of the Standard.
 It will showcase their very best work, enabling them to demonstrate how they have applied their knowledge and understanding in a real-work environment to achieve real-work objectives.

-Employers and training providers will assist the apprentice to assemble their portfolio to ensure that the portfolio is complete, that it covers the totality of the Standard and has been done to a satisfactory standard.
-Wherever possible, this will be an e portfolio or other electronic platform.
+Employers and training providers will assist the apprentice to assemble their portfolio to ensure that it is complete, that it covers the totality of the Standard and has been done to a satisfactory standard.
+Wherever possible, this will be an e-portfolio or other electronic platform.